tonywei92/laraveldashq/README.md

 ![alt text](https://raw.githubusercontent.com/tonywei92/laraveldashq/master/resources/assets/logo.png)

 Inspired by Laravel Horizon, a Queue Dashboard to monitor Queue Jobs with following features:
-* Work with Queue with 'database' driver
+* Work with Queue with 'database' driver.
-* Retry one or more Jobs
+* Retry one or more Jobs.
-* Delete one or more Jobs
+* Delete one or more Jobs.
-* Emptying Jobs Table
+* Emptying Jobs Table.
-* Emptying Failed Jobs Table
+* Emptying Failed Jobs Table.
-* Search any queues, payloads and exceptions
+* Search any queues, payloads and exceptions.
+* Responsive design, enjoy the view at any screen sizes.

 ## Getting Started